 Karen Anderson Fignon, MA, ATR-BC, GC-C

-Karen is a board certified art therapist and grief counselor.
+Karen is a Connecticut licensed clinical art therapist and certified grief counselor.
 Since 2010, she has co-facilitated the Artful Grief: Open Art Studio at the TAPS National Conferences and National Suicide Survivors Conferences.
-She has been a flight attendant for American Airlines for nearly three decades, where she provided support to co-workers following 9/11 and flight 587 in 2001.
-At home in Connecticut, she offers workshops using art and meditation for healing life’s transitions, losses and grief.
-Karen’s father and two brothers served in the Navy, which cultivated her understanding of military culture.
-Karen’s personal experience of grief is shaped by the loss of her 48 year old brother.
-She has two grown children and two cats that are still growing and continue to inspire her own healing.
+She has been a flight attendant for American Airlines for over three decades, where she provided support to co-workers following 9/11 and flight 587 in 2001.
+At home in Connecticut, she offers workshops using art and meditation for healing life's transitions, losses and grief.
+Karen's father and two brothers served in the Navy, which cultivated her understanding of military culture.
+Karen's personal experience of grief is shaped by the loss of her 48-year-old brother, friends and mother.
+She has two grown children and three cats that are still growing and continue to inspire her own healing.

 Bonnie Carroll is a recipient of the Presidential Medal of Freedom, a retired U.S. Air Force Reserve Officer, the surviving spouse of Brigadier General Tom Carroll, a former staffer in the Reagan and Bush White Houses, and the President and Founder of the Tragedy Assistance Program for Survivors, the leading national Military Service Organization providing comfort, care, and resources to all those grieving the death of a military loved one.
 Ms. Carroll founded TAPS following the death of her husband in an Army C-12 plane crash on November 12, 1992.

 Frank Campbell, PhD, LCSW, CT